 Automated Screening Lanes (ASL)

 Seven of these have been placed into the TBIT, with the intention of completing an additional seven (so that 14 of the 16 lanes at TBIT will be automated, while two will be standard) to be able to screen 3,220 passengers per hour, an additional thousand over prior capacity volumes.
-There is an automated conveyor belt which draws the trays into X-ray machines and then returns them back to the front of the line for other customers.
+There is an automated conveyor belt (check out california industrial rubber co. to know more about conveyor belts) which draws the trays into X-ray machines and then returns them back to the front of the line for other customers.
 Carry-on bags that trigger an alarm warning are pushed to a separate area to be isolated for additional checking.
 Furthermore, the trays are larger than the standard trays used in traditional security screening, as they are large enough to fit bags that can fit into overhead bins.

 LAWA has partnered with Tooshlights, a smart restroom traffic management system that helps passengers navigate busy restrooms using lighting systems.
 Real-time, venue-specific data is sent via Infax, a data-driven provider of IT solutions for airports, that tracks occupancy usage of restroom stalls.
 The lighting system is similar to parking garage lights, with red or green indicators to specify if a restroom is occupied or not.
 There are also touchscreens near the entrance/exit to provide feedback on the status of the restroom and identify issues that may require maintenance or custodial response.